wpmetabox/docs/_docs/extensions/mb-settings-page.md

 } );
 ```

 Don't forget to _network activate_ Meta Box and MB Settings Pages.
-And now, when you go to network admin area, you'll see a settings page like the screenshot above.
+And now, when you go to the network admin area, you'll see a settings page like the screenshot above.

 ## Backup & restore settings